 All work job assignments are completed on designated Saturday mornings starting at 9:00 a.m.
 A student may defer a work job assignment one time, but the hours assigned will be doubled and the work job assignments must be completed on the next designated Saturday morning, regardless of a student’s other commitments.
 A student who defers a work job assignment a second time will receive a one-day in-house suspension and will be placed on probation.

 A student who accumulates three unexcused absences from class in one semester will be referred to the assistant head/academic dean.
 The student will be placed on academic probation and, in the presence of the assistant head/academic dean and the student’s advisor, may be required to call and inform their parents.
 If there is any work assessed during a time when a student has an unexcused absence, there may be a significant academic penalty (e.g., a “zero” for the day or a “zero” on a test, quiz, paper, or exam with no chance to make up the work).
-Any additional unexcused absences from class will be referred to the acting director of student life and may result in a Discipline Committee hearing.
+Any additional unexcused absences from class will be referred to the dean of students and may result in a Discipline Committee hearing.
 Any student who accumulates five hours of work job assignments as a result of unexcused absences from classes, chapel, announcements, class meetings, or community assemblies will be placed on probation.
 An additional unexcused absence from any of those commitments will result in a one-day in-house suspension.

 2.06 Course Withdrawals